 What is the sales channel?

-Here we can see from Business Dictionary website: Sales channel is a way of bringing products or services to market so that they can be purchased by consumers.
+A sales channel is a way of bringing products or services to market so that they can be purchased by consumers.
 A sales channel can be direct if it involves a business selling directly to its customers, or it can be indirect if a middleman such as a retailer or a dealer is involved in selling the product to customers.

 Artist’s sales channel